apalache-mc/apalache/docs/src/apalache/tuning.md

 Z3, Apalache maps this to its supported random-seed parameters.
 For CVC5, Apalache maps this to CVC5's `seed` and `sat-random-seed` options.

-`search.simulation.seed=<int>` sets the random seed used by `simulate` to choose transitions.
-The `simulate --seed=<int>` option sets the same tuning parameter and takes priority when both are supplied.
-When the parameter is absent, the simulator's random number generator uses its default initialization.
+`search.seed=<int>` sets the search seed.
+It is used by `simulate` to choose transitions.
+The `check --seed=<int>` option, inherited by `simulate`, sets this tuning parameter and takes priority over the same tuning parameter.
+When `search.seed` is absent, the simulator's random number generator uses its default initialization.

-The simulation seed is also used as the backend-neutral SMT seed when neither `smt.randomSeed` nor a seed option for the selected backend is explicitly set.
+The search seed is also used as the backend-neutral SMT seed when neither `smt.randomSeed` nor a seed option for the selected backend is explicitly set.
 An explicit backend-specific seed, such as `z3.smt.random_seed`, disables this
 fallback: unspecified SMT seed parameters retain their default value, while the